rieckpil/progmot/content/post/writing-a-book-remotely.md

 ---

 Titles:
+(more positive word for lessons learned)
-- Lessons Learned: Writing a Technical eBook Remotely Without ever meeting before
+- Lessons Learned: Writing a Technical eBook Remotely Without Ever Meeting Before
 - How we managed to write a book about AWS remotely

 Share some tools we use, how we organized, which process we followed